 Filming in the Airport

 For members of the media planning to film, stage live shots or conduct interviews at the airport, requests should be made to the Public Relations and Marketing Division at (205) 599-0504 or (205) 422-6657.
 If no one is available in the office (such as after hours), please contact Airport Operations.
 Photography and videotaping of the TSA security checkpoints is prohibited.
 The equipment, screening procedures, and personnel may not be photographed.
 All working media must display valid credentials while on airport property.

 All requests to film for commercial purposes must be first approved.
 A written request for filming/photography must be submitted a minimum of two weeks in advance of requested film dates.
 Some reviews and approvals may take longer than two weeks.
 Written requests may be emailed to firstname.lastname@example.org.

-Media parking is available on the upper roadway (arrivals level) near door 1U.
-The news station logo must be clearly visible on the outside of the vehicle.
+Media parking is available on the upper roadway (departures level) near door 1U.
+In order to utilize media parking, all media vehicles must be commercially registered, insured, and the news logo must be visible.

 Media Contacts – Federal Agencies and Airlines

 FAA – The Federal Aviation Administration is responsible for air traffic control at BHM.
 Inquiries about delays in the air traffic system or aircraft operations should be directed to the FAA Southern Region Public Affairs Office.